 One of the most helpful ways to learn a language is, naturally, to speak it as often as possible.
 While it can be intimidating to use Dutch in everyday life – and, as mentioned, most Dutch people speak English – there are group events and meetups you can attend to make language learning a fun, social experience.

 Social networking platform Meetup lists plenty of casual events throughout the Netherlands that bring together foreigners and Dutch people to encourage mutual language practice.
 The Amsterdam Language Café, for example, offers single-language nights where one language is spoken, as well as All Languages Parties where you’ll hear many different languages in just one evening.
-Besides Meetup, there are Facebook events and those organised by language schools to encourage students to get together to socialise and to learn.
+Besides Meetup, there are Facebook events and those organized by language schools to encourage students to socialize.

 But language-focussed meetups aren’t the only ones you can attend to improve your Dutch.
 Pick a hobby – any hobby – and there’s more than likely a meetup dedicated to it.
-Foodies, computer programmers, sports fans, nature lovers and more will all find a meetup that’s suited to their interests, and because plenty of Dutch people will attend, there’s always the opportunity to learn while enjoying a favourite hobby.
+Foodies, computer programmers, sports fans, nature lovers, and more will all find a meetup that’s for their interests.
+Because plenty of Dutch people will attend, there’s always the opportunity to learn while enjoying a hobby.

 Sing (Dutch) karaoke

 Head out with a group for a karaoke night with just one rule: every song you sing must be in Dutch.
 Fuelled by some Dutch courage, soon you’ll be belting out the classics like any native.
 Try songs from favourite Dutch singers such as Marco Borsato, Jeroen van der Boom, Andre Hazes or Willeke Albert.
 Slower songs are easiest, of course, but once you’ve gotten past the nerves you may just find yourself picking out some of the newer, faster hits.